 Scientists have seen impressive growth in evidence indicating how intergenerational programs can positively impact a person’s cognitive health and well-being.
 This includes participants of all ages improving knowledge and skills, community engagement, health, arts and recreational pursuits, social relationships, self-fulfillment and sense of purpose, cultural pride, and identity.

 Encouragingly, the overall incidence of dementia among older adults in the U.S. may be declining.
-A 2014 longitudinal analysis of four decades of the Framingham Heart Study found the rate of dementia among people age 60 and older had declined by 42 percent from the 1970s to the 2000s.
+A 2014 longitudinal analysis of four decades of the Framingham Heart Study found the rate of dementia among people age 60 and older had declined by 42 percent from the 1970s to the first decade of the 21st century.
 Adults age 60–69 experienced the greatest improvements.
 The authors cited increased education level attainment and the prevention or management of heart disease as potential causes.
 Despite this promising research, the number of people living with Alzheimer’s disease and related types of dementia is projected to increase.
 This is simply because more people are living longer.
 Advanced age is the leading risk factor for dementia.

 In addition to promoting age-friendly communities that support body and brain health for people of all ages, society and communities across the country need to act proactively to respect, empower, engage, and embrace people with dementia.
-Communities should support the well-being of people in all stages of dementia who are trying to live normal lives there (see also Dementia Treatment for recommendations on treating people with dementia in health care systems).
+Communities should support the well-being of people in all stages of dementia trying to live everyday lives there (see also Dementia Treatment in this chapter for recommendations on treating people with dementia in health care systems).

 As people live longer, the need for easy-to-understand, trustworthy information on how to maintain cognitive health will be greater than ever.